Building a SNAP E&T Program County by County

 North Carolina’s vision for its SNAP E&T program, called the Food and Nutrition Services Employment and Training program (FNS E&T), is “Strengthening families and communities by creating opportunities that lead to living-wage jobs for sustainable success.”
 North Carolina operates a State-supervised, county-administered SNAP E&T program, meaning that many program functions are the responsibility of the 100 counties within the State and supervised by the Department of Health and Human Services (DHHS) Division of Social Services (DSS).

-- Ensuring that current counties offer more viable work activities such as on-the-job training, work experience and apprenticeship programs;
+- Ensuring that current and onboarding counties offer viable work activities such as on-the-job training, work experience and apprenticeship programs;

-- Developing more robust partnerships with the community college system, community based organizations and employers to support a more job-driven E&T program.
+- Continuing the partnership with the community college system while continuing to connect with community-based organizations and employers to support a more job-driven E&T program.

 North Carolina is excited about the future of its E&T program.
-With SNAP to Skills’ guidance, the State is working with counties to help them identify third-party partners and local match funds essential to building 50-50 program models.
-DHHS/DSS is also working to engage North Carolina’s community college system at the statewide level to create a broader partnership to bring on colleges as third-party E&T partners.
 The State is planning for steady growth, while working to ensure that it has the infrastructure and systems in place to adequately support this growth and minimize setbacks.